RHamalainen/alien-shooter-template-rs/README.md

 - Check board's output.
     - See `Open an input-output interface to the board` at [the online exercise guide](https://github.com/RHamalainen/comp.ce.100-rust-exercise-guide/blob/master/src/2_build-and-run.md) for how to see the output using PuTTY.
 The program needs to be re-run to get the output to show on the terminal.

+## Create documentation for your crate

+- Build and view.
+    - `cargo doc --open`

 ## Directory structure and files

 |Path|Description|